theo913987/theo913987.github.io/_pages/about.md

 # 🔥 News
-- *2024.08*: &nbsp;🎉🎉The Undergraduate Innovation and Entrepreneurship Training Program project in which I played a key role was recognized as a provincial-level project.
+- *2024.08*: &nbsp;🎉🎉<a href="https://jyt.shanxi.gov.cn/sjytxxgk/xxgkml/jytwj/202408/P020240806312476481683.pdf" target="_blank">The Undergraduate Innovation and Entrepreneurship Training Program project</a> in which I played a key role was recognized as a provincial-level project.
 - *2024.02*: &nbsp;I joined the <a href="https://lab.rjmart.cn/10579/3146DDB7959849F4" target="_blank">Intelligent Medicine and Biometric Research Laboratory (IMBR)</a> as an undergraduate member.

 # 📝 Publications